 Ethereum dominance is the ratio of Ether market capitalization to the market capitalization of all other tokens on the network, denoted as a percentage.

-Circulating supply data is sourced from the CoinMarketCap API and is an approximation for how many tokens are circulating in the system.
+Circulating supply data is sourced from the CoinMarketCap API every 15 minutes and is an approximation for how many tokens are circulating in the system.

 Each minute tokens are ranked in order of their market capitalization and ranked with rank 1 representing the token with the highest market cap.